fortrabbit/blog/hosting-performance-hosting-convenience.md

 title: "Performance / convenience"
 author: fl
-excerpt: "What's more important in hosting nowadays?
+excerpt: "What's more important in hosting?
 Performance or convenience?"
 created: 2013-07-10

 ---